 ANTON/BAUER AWARDED PRESTIGIOUS DUAL CERTIFICATION IN ISO 9001 AND ISO 14001

-AMSTERDAM, THE NETHERLANDS, SEPTEMBER 10, 2010 – Anton/Bauer®, a Vitec Group brand, and the world’s premier provider of batteries, chargers, lighting and other mobile power systems for the professional broadcast, video and film industries, is pleased to announce at IBC 2010 (Stand 11.F60) that it has been awarded two coveted certifications from the International Organization for Standardization: the ISO 9001 Quality Management Systems standard and the ISO 14001 Environmental Management Systems standard.
-The awards certify all aspects of Anton/Bauer’s business, with specific procedures set in place to evaluate and improve the company’s key processes, ensuring that customers continue to receive unparalleled customer service and support.
+LAS VEGAS, APRIL 12, 2010 – Anton/Bauer®, a Vitec Group brand, and the world’s premier provider of batteries, chargers, lighting and other mobile power systems for the professional broadcast, video and film industries, is pleased to announce at NAB 2010 (Booth C6025) that it has been awarded two coveted certifications from the International Organization for Standardization: the ISO 9001 Quality Management Systems standard and the ISO 14001 Environmental Management Systems standard.
+The award certifies all aspects of Anton/Bauer’s business, with specific procedures set in place to evaluate and improve the company’s key processes, ensuring that customers continue to receive unparalleled customer service and support.

 The ISO is the world's largest developer and publisher of International Standards and its stringent criteria are recognized worldwide.
 Its ISO 9001 requirements are among the strictest of the approximately 13,000 standards established by the organization and serve as a model for quality assurance in all facets of Anton/Bauer’s business, including design, development, production, installation, and servicing with no exclusions.
 ISO 14001 addresses the identification and control of environmental impact of activities, products or services, the improvement of environmental performance and the implementation of a systematic approach to setting environmental objectives and targets – key criteria for discerning customers eager to meet environmental standards.